ros2/ros2_documentation/source/Concepts/About-Composition.rst

 ----------------

 The `composition <https://github.com/ros2/demos/tree/master/composition>`__ package contains a couple of different approaches on how to use components.
-The three most common ones are:
+The three most common ones happen during:

+#. *Compile Time*.- Create a `custom executable <https://github.com/ros2/demos/blob/master/composition/src/manual_composition.cpp>`__ containing multiple nodes which are known at compile time.
+   This approach requires that each component has a header file (which is not strictly needed for the first case).

+#. *Launch Time*.- Create a launch file and use ``ros2 launch`` to create a container process with multiple components loaded.

-#.
-Start a (`generic container process <https://github.com/ros2/rclcpp/blob/master/rclcpp_components/src/component_container.cpp>`__) and call the ROS service `load_node <https://github.com/ros2/rcl_interfaces/blob/master/composition_interfaces/srv/LoadNode.srv>`__ offered by the container.
+#. *Run Time*.- Start a (`generic container process <https://github.com/ros2/rclcpp/blob/master/rclcpp_components/src/component_container.cpp>`__) and call the ROS service `load_node <https://github.com/ros2/rcl_interfaces/blob/master/composition_interfaces/srv/LoadNode.srv>`__ offered by the container.
    The ROS service will then load the component specified by the passed package name and library name and start executing it within the running process.
    Instead of calling the ROS service programmatically you can also use a `command line tool <https://github.com/ros2/ros2cli/tree/master/ros2component>`__ to invoke the ROS service with the passed command line arguments
-#.
-Create a `custom executable <https://github.com/ros2/demos/blob/master/composition/src/manual_composition.cpp>`__ containing multiple nodes which are known at compile time.
-   This approach requires that each component has a header file (which is not strictly needed for the first case).
-#.
-Create a launch file and use ``ros2 launch`` to create a container process with multiple components loaded.

 Practical application
 ---------------------